 Undergraduate Students Collaborate on Camp Winston Design Build Project

-Sixteen undergraduate students spent three days over the summer participating in the Camp Winston, external link Design Build project supervised by associate professor Vincent Hui, where two teams of students across years collaborated alongside camp staff.
-We sat down with core members of the design team to talk about the scope of the project as well as the relationships and skills built between students from all years, including co-op, contractors, and stakeholders.
+Sixteen undergraduate students spent three days participating in the Camp Winston (external link) Design Build project supervised by associate professor Vincent Hui.
+Two teams of students across various years collaborated alongside camp staff and contractors.
+We sat down with core members of the design team to talk about the scope of the project as well as the relationships and skills built between them.

 The students involved were: